CommerceIntegration/ReadMeFirst/README.md

 # Read Me First
 Hello there and welcome.
-If your reading this, hopefully your interest is picqued... and if you'll just hang in there a bit, hopefully you'll figure out what were trying to accomplish here.
+If your reading this, hopefully your interest is picqued... and if you'll just hang in there a bit, you'll figure out what were trying to accomplish here.
 This set of repositories contain usuable code.
 There are links to detailed guidelines and purposes of each Commerce Integration module/micro-service (look for the links in the description area of each repo).
 Help in building this solution is welcomed.

 Microsoft Azure-centric solution here!
 This is a comprehensive Microsoft Azure-based tech stack:
 * Asp.Net MVC/.Net Core - all management applications will be written in C# and will be deployed to run as Azure WebApps.